pokeheadroom/RESRGAN-16xre-upscale-HD-texture-pack/README.md

 a collaboration texture pack for super mario 64 with the people over at the oldschoolhd project that is made of a compillation of the best results esrgan upscaling could make as the base for this project, the true aim for this project/branch is to use the original sources for every texture in the game and use that to hopefully achieve 100% accuracy by recreating the textures with the same process and resources nintendo had at their disposal back in 1996 as well of incorporating elements from the promotional art into the game with esrgan upscales filling the blanks where no sources could be found, this texture pack is a backup of sorts as well of a version where ill just add personal changes

+check this repository for the proper render 96: https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK

 Render 96/oldschool hd Discord server: discord.gg/DZU3FSD